shawnrhoads/gu-psyc-347/_sources/module-00-03_Reading-List.md

 - Jara-Ettinger, J. (2019).
 Theory of mind as inverse reinforcement learning.
 Current Opinion in Behavioral Sciences, 29, 105–110.
 - Kim, M., Park, B. K., & Young, L. (2020).
 The Psychology of Motivated versus Rational Impression Updating.
 Trends in Cognitive Sciences, 24(2), 101–111.
 - Lockwood, P. L., Wittmann, M. K., Apps, M. A. J., Klein-Flügge, M. C., Crockett, M. J., Humphreys, G. W., & Rushworth, M. F. S. (2018).
 Neural mechanisms for learning self and other ownership.
 Nature Communications, 9(1), 4747.
+- Rosenblau, G., Korn, C. W. & Pelphrey, K. A. (2018).
+A computational account of optimizing social predictions reveals that adolescents are conservative learners in social contexts.
+Journal of Neuroscience, 38, 974–988.
+- Rosenblau, G., Korn, C. W., Dutton, A., Lee, D., & Pelphrey, K. A. (2021).
+Neurocognitive Mechanisms of Social Inferences in Typical and Autistic Adolescents.
+Biological Psychiatry: Cognitive Neuroscience and Neuroimaging, 6(8), 782–791.
+- Rosenthal, I. A., Hutcherson, C. A., Adolphs, R., & Stanley, D. A. (2019).
+Deconstructing Theory-of-Mind Impairment in High-Functioning Adults with Autism.
+Current Biology, 29(3), 513-519.
 - Todorov, A. (2018).
 Flexible updating of beliefs in order to forgive.
 Nature Human Behaviour, 2(10), 722–723.

 ### Social influence